Social Europe

 Paola Panzeri

-Paola Panzeri co-ordinates the local and regional government sector, including the firefighters’ network, and the women's and gender equality work for the European Public Services Unions (EPSU).
-In 2021 she was elected vice-president of the Women’s Committe of the European Trade Union Confederation.
+Paola Panzeri co-ordinates local and regional government, including the firefighters’ network, and women's and gender-equality work for the European Federation of Public Services Unions (EPSU).
+She is vice-president of the Women’s Committe of the European Trade Union Confederation.

 Rolf Gering